The Reason I Jump: Reception

 The book was on several lists of the best books of the year, including Barnes & Noble,Bloomberg Business News, The London Evening Standard, NPR, and The Observer.

+The autism advocacy organization Autism Speaks also praised the book and conducted an interview with Mitchell.

-In addition to traditional media outlets, the book received attention from autism advocacy groups across the globe, with many, such as Autism Speaks, conducting interviews with Mitchell.
-It also received attention from researchers, some of whom dispute his authorship.
-Fein and Kamio have raised concerns about the authenticity of Higashida's communication methods, suggesting that his mother may be providing cues, as seen in a video, or that he might be independently typing previously memorized text.
+The book has also received attention from researchers, many of whom dispute Higashida's authorship.
+Writing in the Journal of Developmental and Behavioral Pediatrics Fein and Kamio have raised concerns about the authenticity of Higashida's communication methods, suggesting that his mother may be providing cues, as seen in a video, or that he might be independently typing previously memorized text.
 They further said that he appeared to be providing previously memorized, general answers, such as "Why do you ask me?
 I think this.
 But everyone has an answer.
 You should ask your child."
 Similar concerns have been raised by other researchers.
-Simmons, Boynton, and Landman wrote that Higashida "likely did not author the New York Times bestseller or any of the fourteen other books that were attributed to him by the age of twenty", raising human rights concerns about the use of facilitated communication.
+In Human Rights Quarterly, Simmons, Boynton, and Landman wrote that Higashida "likely did not author the New York Times bestseller or any of the fourteen other books that were attributed to him by the age of twenty", raising human rights concerns about the use of facilitated communication, which is widely regarded as pseudoscience.
 Psychologist Jens Hellmann said that the accounts in the book "resemble what I would deem very close to an autistic child's parents' dream".
-Michael Fitzpatrick, a doctor and parent of an autistic child, criticizes the book and its film, expressing doubts about the communication systems used and saying it is a "myth" that "within the autistic individual a fully competent person is imprisoned, requiring the liberation offered by a quasi-magical technology".
+Michael Fitzpatrick, a physician and father of an autistic child, also criticized the book and its film, expressing doubts about the communication systems used and saying it is a "myth" that "within the autistic individual a fully competent person is imprisoned, requiring the liberation offered by a quasi-magical technology".